js-mickey/Discord-OBS-Bot-Script/readme.md

 ## Use Cases

-The bot monitors Discord chat and changes scene activation based on the first word in messages.
+The bot monitors Discord chat and changes source activation based on the first word in messages.

 Uses can include: